-Way back in 1977, Dr. William Haddon, the first president of the Insurance Institute for Highway Safety (IIHS), had a dream.
+Way back in 1977, Dr. William Haddon, the first president of the Insurance Institute for Highway Safety (IIHS), dreamed the future of electric cars.

 “The promise must be that the socially responsible vehicle of tomorrow — whether powered by electricity, hybrid systems, conventional internal combustion engines, or diesel motors — will meet or exceed not only energy conservation and air pollution standards applicable to all vehicles in its class, but pre-crash, crash, and post-crash safety standards applicable to all such vehicles as well,” he said.